 Although the drug has already been approved by FDA, there is still no 100% guarantee that this drug will perform well in a real clinical setting and in the market as well.
 As of the moment, results regarding this drug are only from the clinical researches conducted by its manufacturers.
 Thus far, results show that Brintellix will be a promising antidepressant.
 According to Lundbeck, during its clinical studies, Brintellix has shown better efficacy versus the placebo used.

 Is Brintellix Right for You?

-Since Brintellix is a new drug and not much has been exposed to the public and to the entire medical community regarding its effectiveness and action, determining whether Brintellix is right for you can be difficult.
+Since Brintellix is a new drug and not much has been exposed to the public and the entire medical community regarding its effectiveness and action, determining whether Brintellix is right for you can be difficult.
 You wouldn’t want to guess which drug will work for you, would you?
-As of this time, Brintellix might not really be a very good first choice for an antidepressant.
+As of this time, Brintellix might not be a very good first choice for an antidepressant.
 Even psychiatrists and health care professionals as of the moment are thinking twice before prescribing this drug to their patients, not just because it is expensive but because more clinical findings that support it efficacy must be released.